-COVID-19 is an active, evolving and highly contagious disease caused by a new strain of coronavirus, SARS-CoV2.
+COVID-19 is a highly contagious disease caused by a strain of coronavirus, SARS-CoV2.
 While around two per cent of people who get the flu in a typical season have severe or life-threatening complications requiring hospitalisation, around 10 per cent of COVID-19 cases result in life-threatening complications.

 What is coronavirus?